oracle/ojdbc-extensions/ucp-provider-observability/README.md

 ## JFR Provider

 The JFR provider converts UCP pool, connection, and maintenance events into custom Java Flight Recorder events.
-When a UCP JFR event type is not enabled by an active recording, the provider returns before reading and populating UCP context fields.
+Activate it for a UCP pool by configuring the `jfr-ucp-listener` or `ucp-observability-listener` listener.
+After it is activated, the provider emits UCP events to Java Flight Recorder, where they can be captured, viewed, and filtered in JDK Mission Control.

 ### Recorded event types